BlockDevsUnited/DEX-Course/README.md

 During week 4 you must deploy a real live DEX

 #### Requirements
-* Demonstrate your live dex
+* Demonstrate your live DEX
 * People can trade on your DEX
 * People can provide liquidity
 * Hosted on a website